KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ----

 # Accuracy and Stability of Different Types of Time-Stepping Methods
 In numerical analysis, time-stepping methods are one of the most fundamental forms of numerical integration.
 These methods are commonly used to integrate time-dependent ordinary differential equations (ODEs) and partial differential equations (PDEs) \cite{xxxx}.
-They are approximate methods that are highly dependent on user parameters and model properties for accuracy, but can be used to spproximate the behavior of a variety of systems with high fidelity.
-They are especoally useful for integrating systems with no analytical solution, and are used widely used in industry in research.
-These methods are seperated into two primary categories, implicit and explicit, which will be discussed shortly.
+They are approximate methods that are highly dependent on user parameters and model properties for accuracy and stability, but can be used to approximate the behavior of a variety of systems with high fidelity if applied correectly.
+They are especially useful for integrating systems with no analytical solution, and are used used in industry and research.

 ## Background
+These methods are seperated into two primary categories, explicit and implicit.
+Explicit methods approximate the state of the system at a later time based off of the state of the system at the current time.
+Given an initial condition, the algorithm can compute the next system state over and over one step at a time.
+This is also commonly referred to as "time-marching."
+Implicit methods use the current state of the sy

 ## Types of time-stepping integration

 ## Derivation

+## Accuracy and Stabillity

 ## "Why they are what they are"